thinkinglabs/thinkinglabs.github.io/_notes/20170321-pipelineconf-measuring-continuous-delivery-steve-smith.md

   - /notes/2017-pipelineconf-measuring-continuous-delivery-steve-smith
 ---

-> This is a full write out, almost word for word, of Steve Smith's presentation '*Measuring Continuous Delivery*' at
-> Pipeline Conf 2017.
-I've written this presentation down, together with the first version of this presentation at the [LondonCD meetup](https://www.meetup.com/London-Continuous-Delivery/), to be
-> better prepared to review Steve's book [Measuring Continuous Delivery](https://leanpub.com/measuringcontinuousdelivery).
+This is a full write out, almost word for word, of Steve Smith's presentation '*Measuring Continuous Delivery*' at Pipeline Conf 2017.
+I've written this presentation down, together with the first version of this presentation at the [LondonCD meetup](https://www.meetup.com/London-Continuous-Delivery/), to be better prepared to review Steve's book [Measuring Continuous Delivery](https://leanpub.com/measuringcontinuousdelivery).

->
-> -- Thierry
+---

 Who of you thinks Continuous Delivery is difficult ?